AVEVA/sample-adh-omf_ingress-dotnet/README.md

 {
   "TenantId": "PLACEHOLDER_REPLACE_WITH_TENANT_ID",
   "NamespaceId": "PLACEHOLDER_REPLACE_WITH_NAMESPACE_ID",
-  "Address": "https://uswe.datahub.connect.aveva.com", //This is the base address, NOT the OMF endpoint.
+  "Resource": "https://uswe.datahub.connect.aveva.com", //This is the base address, NOT the OMF endpoint.
   "ClientId": "PLACEHOLDER_REPLACE_WITH_CLIENT_IDENTIFIER", //This is the client to connect to the OMF Ingress Services.
   "ClientSecret": "PLACEHOLDER_REPLACE_WITH_CLIENT_SECRET",
   "DeviceClientId": "PLACEHOLDER_REPLACE_WITH_DEVICE_CLIENT_ID", //This is the client that will be used to send OMF data.
 Make sure a connection hasn't been made for this client yet.